Tanguyvans/maybee/docs/core/roles.md

 | Settle Game        | ✓     | ✓     |             |      |
 | Claim Winnings     | ✓     | ✓     | ✓           | ✓    |
 | Withdraw Fees      | ✓     |       |             |      |

+Note: Higher roles inherit all permissions of lower roles.
+For example, Owners can perform all actions available to Admins, Bet Creators, and Users.